bossman48/GLADIGATOR/README.md

-# GeDiLiP: Gene-Disease Link Prediction Model Using Protein Sequence and Disease Definement
+# GLADIGATOR: Graph Learning-bAsed DIsease Gene AssociaTiOn pRediction

-GeDiLiP (Gene-Disease Link Prediction Model) is a machine learning model that is used to predict gene-disease association.Model use protein seqeunce and disease definement.
+GLADIGATOR: (Graph Learning-bAsed DIsease Gene AssociaTiOn pRediction) is a machine learning model that is used to predict gene-disease association.Model use protein seqeunce and disease definement.
 Protein sequence is vectorized by [ProtT5 Model](https://www.uniprot.org/help/downloads#embeddings:~:text=protein%20per%2Dresidue-,Homo%20sapiens,-per%2Dprotein%20per) that generated vectors saved in a file (per-protein.h5).
 Disase definement is vectorized by [BioBert v1.1 Model](https://huggingface.co/dmis-lab/biobert-v1.1) vectorization operation that was created by [DMIS-Lab](https://dmis.korea.ac.kr).
 In this project, dataset was gathered from [Disgenet (v7.0)](https://www.disgenet.org/dbinfo#:~:text=Version%20History-,May%204%2C%202020,-DisGeNET%20Database%207.0).
 In Disgenet(v7.0), contains 1,134,942 gene-disease associations (GDAs), between 21,671 genes and 30,170 diseases, disorders, traits, and clinical or abnormal human phenotypes.
 In addition, gene-gene associations and disease-disease associations are added.
 Gene-gene associations were downloaded from [BioGrid v4.4.217](https://downloads.thebiogrid.org/File/BioGRID/Release-Archive/BIOGRID-4.4.217/BIOGRID-ORGANISM-4.4.217.tab.zip).
 In this project, only homo-sapiens' genes were used.
 Disease-disesae associations were gathered from DisGeNet via [API](https://www.disgenet.org/api/#/DDA:~:text=org/dbinfo%23section45-,Disease%2DDisease%20Associations%20(DDAs),-The%20DDAs%20service).
 In this model, train/validation/test split is splited based on [Uniref50](https://www.uniprot.org/help/uniref#:~:text=e.g.%C2%A0%22UniRef90_P99999%22.-,UniRef50,-UniRef50%20is%20generated)